HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/howtoc4model.md

 1. Open the folder of your solution in Visual Studio or Visual Studio Code
-2. Create a folder named .classdiagrams inside this folder.
+2. Create a folder named <code>.classdiagrams</code> inside this folder.
 3. Open the Terminal (VS upper menu, Terminal --> New Terminal) or Package Manager (VSC: upper menu Tools --> Nuget Package Manager --> Package Manager Console)
 4. In the terminal window execute.